topcoder-platform/lookups-api/README.md

 - NodeJS (v10)
 - AWS DynamoDB
 - Java 6+ (used if using runnable jar of local DynamoDB)
-- Docker, Docker Compose (used if using docker of local DynamoDB)
+- Docker, Docker Compose (used if using docker of local DynamoDB/Elasticsearch)
-- Elasticsearch 7.1.1
+- Elasticsearch 6.8

 ## Configuration
 Configuration for the application is at `config/default.js` and `config/production.js`.
 The following parameters can be set in config files or in env variables: